-Local Business Tax Receipts may be transferred to a new location when there is proof of zoning approval, payment of the transfer fee.
+Local Business Tax Receipts may be transferred to a new location when there is proof of zoning approval and payment of the transfer fee.
 A new application must be completed.

 Lost or Destroyed Business Tax Receipt

-If the current receipt is lost or has been accidentally destroyed, the owner can fill out an Affidavit for Transfer of Business Tax Receipt, PBCTC Form 18.
+If the current receipt is lost or destroyed, the owner can fill out an Affidavit for Transfer of Business Tax Receipt, PBCTC Form 18.

-If changing the name of a business, a new application must be completed, proof of fictitious name registration (if applicable) and surrender of current original receipt is required.
-It is non-transferable and a new license fee is charged.
-A state issued license must be changed first before applying for the new Local Business Tax Receipt.
+If changing the name of a business, a new application must be completed.
+Submit proof of fictitious name registration (if applicable), surrender the current original receipt and a new license fee is required.
+State issued licenses must be changed first before applying for a new Local Business Tax Receipt.